NiryoRobotics/niryo_one_ros/niryo_one_bringup/README.md

 Note that you need to launch this file on your computer, with 3D packages installed.
 This will not work on the Niryo One RPI3 image.

+### gazebo\_simulation

+This launch file bringup the simuualtion mode in gazebo.
+It launches _niryo\_one\_base_, _controllers_, _robot\_commander_, _user\_interface_, _rosbridge_, and gazebo  to see the actual real world physics simulation of Niryo One.
+The _controllers_ package is launched with a simulation flag, so the hardware-related stuff is not used.

+Note that you need to launch this file on your computer, with 3D packages installed.
+This will not work on the Niryo One RPI3 image

 ---

 You can find more info about what the packages do in each package's README.